-- 1. Have a good look around and describe your environment in detail, e.g. 'I am on the train; I can see trees and a river....' - 2.
-Mental games, e.g. go through the alphabet thinking of different things such as types of dogs, cities etc. - 3.
-Age progression, if you have regressed you can slowly go back up e.g.: I am now 9, 10 etc. until you are back up to your current age. - 4.
-Describe an everyday activity in detail, such as how to make a recipe. - 5.
-Imagery, for example imagining a stop sign in your head, gliding on skates away from the pain, changing the 'TV channel' in your head to a better 'show' or imagining a wall as a buffer between you and the pain. - 6.
-Safety statements, thinking 'I am safe now, I am in the present not the past, I am in this location and the date is......' - 7.
-Use humour; think of something funny. - 8.
-Use concentration, say the alphabet backwards or practice some difficult sums.
+- 1 Have a good look around and describe your environment in detail, e.g. 'I am on the train, I can see trees and a river....' - 2 Mental games, e.g. go through the alphabet thinking of different things such as types of dogs, cities etc. - 3 Age progression, if you have regressed you can slowly go back up eg: I am now 9, 10 etc. until you are back up to your current age. - 4 Describe an everyday activity in detail, such as how to - make a recipe. - 5 Imagery, for example imagining a stop sign in your head, gliding on skates away from the pain, changing the 'TV channel' in your head to - 6 a better 'show' or imagining a wall as a buffer between you and the pain.
+Safety statements, thinking 'I am safe now, I am in the present - not the past, I am in this location and the date is...' - Use humour, think of something funny.

+Use concentration, say the alphabet backwards or practise some tricky sums.